-William Carey University fields intercollegiate teams in baseball, basketball, soccer, golf, and softball.
+William Carey University fields intercollegiate teams in baseball, basketball, soccer, golf, softball, cross-county, tennis, track and field.
 Intramural sports opportunities are provided through the Office of Student Activities.

-The Winters School of Music provides an annual concert series featuring guest artists in addition to performances given by various University ensembles, by faculty, and by students.
-A madrigal dinner at Christmas has become a major annual event, and is preceded on the Hattiesburg campus by an annual Christmas tree lighting ceremony, a tradition on that campus.
+The Winters School of Music provides an annual concert series featuring guest artists in addition to performances given by various university ensembles, by faculty, and by students.
+They host the annual Christmas tree lighting ceremony, a tradition on the Hattiesburg campus.